Ken-Koshy/dema-repo/README.md

 #Demo

-Practice for git and github
+Practice for Git and Github